DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-02-09-adding-mentors.md

 ### Finding the mentor by National Insurance number

-If the user does not know the mentor's TRN, we can identify a mentor using their National Insurance number (NINO) and date of birth.
+If the user does not know the mentor’s TRN, we can identify a mentor using their National Insurance number (NINO) and date of birth.

 We considered giving users the option to add a mentor using NINO.
 However, mentors can use the [Find a lost teacher reference number (TRN)](https://find-a-lost-trn.education.gov.uk/start) service, so there is no need for us to build it into the service.